krother/pandas_go_to_space/string_handling/README.rst

 ---------------

 Your translation computer found out that every word starts with a **glacial phoneme**.
 These are any of the syllables *"plo", "pok", "pur", "prt"* or *"puk"* describing the current temperature.
-Because your life support keeps temperature constant, you can ignore these for now.
+Because your life support keeps temperature constant, you can ignore these.

 Let's remove the first three characters.
-We can use ``.str`` to do slicing:
+You can use ``.str`` to slice the strings in the entire column:

 .. code:: python

    df["words"].str[3:]

-Every word ends with the syllable *"prrr"*, and **arctic morpheme** which means something like *"it's cold here"*.
+Every word ends with the syllable *"prrr"*, an **arctic morpheme** which means something like *"it's cold here"*.
 This is obvious and can be ignored as well.

 Every second character is a *prosodial psychronic phoneme* which is quite important in a conversation with other penguins, but in interstellar diplomacy we can leave it out as well.

-Use the expression
+Insert numbers for *start, stop* and *step* into the slicing expression to get rid of all the morphemes and phonemes.

 .. code:: python

    df["words"].str[start:end:step]

-to get rid of all the morphemes and phonemes.
 Assign the result to a new column.

 ----